 [Under California Senate Bill (S.B.)
 95, the California Labor Code requires employers with more than 25 employers to provide up to 80 hours of COVID-19 supplemental paid sick leave to employees who are unable to work or telework due to related reasons.
 For additional information on SB 95, please refer to the National Law Review article, California Expands and Resets COVID-19 Paid Sick Leave, published on March 29, 2021.]

 PROVISIONS AFFECTING EMPLOYEES (OR FORMER EMPLOYEES)Federally Subsidized COBRA Premiums

-As mentioned above, the ARPA requires employers to forward 100% of COBRA premiums of assistance-eligible individuals (AEIs) between April 1, 2021, and September 30, 2021, which will later be reimbursed by IRS.
+As mentioned above, the ARP requires employers to forward 100% of COBRA premiums of assistance-eligible individuals (AEIs) between April 1, 2021, and September 30, 2021, which will later be reimbursed by IRS.
 Individuals qualify if they are entitled to COBRA at any time during the specified period – if they elect coverage, fail to elect coverage, or timely elect COBRA but drop it prior to April 1, 2021.
-For individuals who are eligible but failed to elect coverage (or let coverage lapse), the ARPA mandates employers provide a new 60-day notice of the premium subsidy and the opportunity to enroll.
+For individuals who are eligible but failed to elect coverage (or let coverage lapse), the ARP mandates employers provide a new 60-day notice of the premium subsidy and the opportunity to enroll.
 The subsidy could end earlier than September 30, 2021, if the individual reaches the end of their 18-month maximum coverage period or becomes eligible for other group health coverage or Medicare.
-(Word & Brown published another ARPA column last month by Director of Education and Market Development Paul Roberts; you can link to it in our Newsroom here.)
+(Word & Brown published another ARP column last month by Director of Education and Market Development Paul Roberts; you can link to it in our Newsroom here.)